 (3) For each Eligible Entity with equivalent Network Integration Transmission Service GFA service, the Eligible Entity’s Grandfathered Agreement Network Integration Transmission Service Candidate LTCRs and/or ARRs from a specific source is equal to the source Reservation Capacity.

-(a) An Eligible Entity may select Grandfathered Agreement Network Integration Transmission Service Candidate LTCRs, as described in Section 7.2 of this Attachment AE, from a specific source to one or more sinks up to the amount of its available Grandfathered Agreement Network Integration Transmission Service Candidate LTCRs.
+(a) An Eligible Entity may select Grandfathered Agreement Network Integration Transmission Service Candidate LTCRs, as described in Section 7.2 of this Attachment AE, from a specific source to one or more sinks up to the amount of its available Grandfathered Agreement Network Integration Transmission Service Candidate LTCRs such that the total of such selections does not exceed the lesser of: i) the sum of Grandfathered Agreement Network Integration Transmission Service Candidate LTCRs or ii) the limit described under Section 7.1.3(3)(b) for that Eligible Entity.

 (b) An Eligible Entity may nominate Grandfathered Agreement Network Integration Transmission Service Candidate ARRs, as described in Section 7.3.1 of this Attachment AE, from a specific source to one or more sinks up to the amount of its Grandfathered Agreement Network Integration Transmission Service Candidate ARRs subject to the total nomination cap described in Section 7.1.3 of this Attachment AE.